-Have you ever considered joining your local country club?
+Have you ever asked yourself “should I join a country club” in your local area?
 Looking for a bit more information on the pros and cons of becoming a member?
 Worried about whether you’ll be able to afford the fees?
 The AtTheTee.com team has gathered a host of useful information and is here to help you make this important decision.
 We have considered every angle: money, amenities, tee times, dining options, member services, etc., and are confident that our findings will be the perfect resource for anyone unsure about whether they should join a country club.

 Hazeltine National Golf Club in Chaska, Minnesota puts it best: “joining a golf club is a commitment and one that you want to feel good about.
 Remember, just because the golf club is private doesn’t necessarily mean that it’s right for you.
 Take the time to do your research, and make sure you and your family will be able to enjoy the experience to its fullest.”